-The Moving Image Studies Program provides strong mentoring toward professionalization of our doctoral students.
+The Moving Image Studies concentration provides strong mentoring toward professionalization of our doctoral students.
 Both faculty and students are active participants in our professional organization, the Society for Cinema and Media Studies (SCMS).
 Our doctoral students regularly present their work at SCMS and at other film-media conferences across the country, such as the Flow Conference, World Picture, and MIT’s Media in Transition Conference.
 In addition, our department is home to the Media Commons site, In Media Res, and all doctoral students have opportunities to work with this online journal.

-The city of Atlanta, a major world media center, offers students in the Moving Image Studies program a wealth of opportunities.
+The city of Atlanta, a major world media center, offers students in the Moving Image Studies concentration a wealth of opportunities.
 The High Museum regularly programs cutting-edge series in world cinemas, while annually the Georgia State University Department of Latin American studies mounts a week-long conference which includes a festival of new Latin American cinema.
-The Moving Image Studies program maintains close ties with both CNN and Turner, both invaluable resources for students doing research in television industries, history, or global media flows.
+The Moving Image Studies concentration maintains close ties with both CNN and Turner, both invaluable resources for students doing research in television industries, history, or global media flows.
 Nearby Emory University is home to the Atlanta Institute for Psychoanalysis, while Georgia Tech has cutting edge research programs in digital culture and gaming.
-(Students in the Moving Image Studies program may opt to take a small number of elective courses from these universities.)
+(Students in the Moving Image Studies concentration may opt to take a small number of elective courses from these universities.)

 - Nine hours of core courses (Ph.D.
 Proseminar and three hours of Film and Media Pedagogy).